-Take a good look at your screen.
+Take a good look at your screen in Windows 7, 8 & 10.
 Do you see stains that are not caused by dust spots?
 In this case, a pixel may be stuck.
 This is a pixel that is stuck on a certain color.
 These can be super annoying.

 JScreenFix is a web tool that can help.
 All it does is blink the area of the screen with the stuck pixel at hundreds of different colors per second.
 This should loosen the pixel in about ten minutes.

 Does it always work no?
 Sometimes a stuck pixel will get stuck on the screen forever due to a physical defect.
 But JScreenFix has a success rate of over 60 percent.
 Give it a try if you have your own pixel.

 Not many people know about AdwCleaner which is a shame because it’s awesome and deserves more credit.
 It’s just a simple malware scanner, but it’s fast, efficient and free for Windows 7, 8 & 10.
 That’s all anyone can ask for.

 It is mainly designed for malware that comes with installation files.
 Hence, adware, toolbars, unwanted programs, browser hijackers, etc. are detected.
 The scan results are sorted by services, files, DLLs, scheduled tasks, registry entries and more.

 MalwareBytes has been the king of malware scanners for many years.
 Most people have heard of it at least once, but if you don’t know, many people know that it is a must-have application on any computer.